gierens/yubipi/README.md

 sudo ln -s /etc/nginx/sites-available/yubipi /etc/nginx/sites-enabled/yubipi
 sudo systemctl reload nginx
 ```
-In case you need a bit more information or want to alter the setup slightly,
-please refer to the more detailed guides below.

 4. Now you should be able to reach the API server via HTTPS:
 ```bash